Archive for February, 2006

 WKU Libraries’ Kentucky Live!
 Program Presented Rebecca Ruth Candy Factory

-If you missed the event, you may view these photos.
-Here, you can also take a virtual tour of the factory.
-You may also visit the Libraries’ Podcast web site to listen to or download Mr. Booe’s lecture.
+If you missed the event, you may view these photos, and take a virtual tour of the factory.
+You may also listen to or download Mr. Booe’s lecture.

 Electronic Resources: How They Do Grow!